Ever Wondered, how many websites are hacked in a day?

 So, if you really care about your site’s ranking and it’s popularity then you should invest your time in improving security to your site.

 In this article, you will learn how to secure your WordPress site from Hackers and will also learn best WordPress security tips.

 Before we start let’s have a look at the contents of this article.

 So, now let’s directly dive in and discover how important WordPress security is and how to secure your site from bad guys.

-Why WordPress Security Is Needed
+Chapter 1: Why WordPress Security Is Needed?

 There are few factors which make WordPress more vulnerable to attacks and hence securing your WordPress site is very much needed.

-Firstly, let’s see what are those factors:
+Firstly, let’s see what are those WordPress security vulnerabilities:

 1. High Popularity of WordPress

 WordPress Powers about 60 percent of all sites using known Content Managment System and about WordPress is active on more than 23 percent of all sites.